petrbrouzda/VictronRemoteDisplay/README.md

 Application has been tested on only one photovoltaic system - mine.

-It is not generic / universal tool - for example it reads data only for on battery system.
+It is not generic / universal tool - for example it reads data only for one battery module.
 If you have more batteries, you will have to change application.

 ## Resources